Permutations of point sets in $\mathbb{R}^d$: Problems and conjectures

 \begin{prob} Let $r_n$ be the percentage of values between $m(n,2)$ and $M(n,2)$ that can be achieved by a configuration of $n$ points in the plane.
 Find upper and lower bounds for $r_n.$ In particular, does $r_n$ have a non-zero limit point? \end{prob}

-\item Minimum values: By Theorem~\ref{T:min}, we know the minimum value $m(n,d)=2n-2$ holds in $\R^d$ for all $d>1.$ But the configuration that achieves the minimum in $\R^d$ is 1--dimensional.
-It would be interesting to determine the minimum when we restrict to configurations whose affine spans are $d$-dimensional.
+\item Minimum values: By Theorem~\ref{T:min}, we know the minimum value $m(n,d)=2n-2$ holds in $\R^d$ for all $d>1.$ But the configuration that achieves the minimum in $\R^d$ is 1-dimensional.
+Determining the minimum when we restrict to configurations whose affine spans are $d$-dimensional should be worth pursuing.

 \begin{prob} Given $n,d>1,$ find the minimum number of orderings possible for $S\subset \R^d$ assuming the affine span of $S$ is $\R^d.$ \end{prob}